Thursday, April 29, 2021

 A.D.
 1513

-But this I know for sure; in the instant that I read these words, my life changed.
+But this I know for sure; the instant I read these words, my life changed.

 I felt - no, I knew without a doubt - that this card, this verse, these beautiful words had somehow been placed here in my bookcase for me to find on this particular morning, when Heaven and Peace and Joy seemed very far away indeed.